The Magic Circle

 The magic circle, a term I have borrowed directly from game studies, is the invisible perimeter between everyday life and an experience where different rules of engagement are at play.
-(Anthropologist call it the ritual frame and contemporary mystical practices call it the container.)
-The magic circle describes the limits of both the formal rules of an experience and the informal norms that an experience allows for.
+(Anthropologists call it the “ritual frame” and contemporary mystical practices call it the “container”.)
+The magic circle describes the limits of both the formal rules of an experience, and the informal norms that an experience allows for.
 It can literally feel like magic to be inside one thanks to the seemingly inexplicable shift in logic for how things happen and what is meaningful.

 For example, when you play a game of cards with friends, you might be able to verbally abuse them in ways that would be considered offensive outside the game.
 In fact, hurling insults at each other might enhance the experience of playing together.
 This is the magic circle in action.

 Sometimes the magic circle has a physical demarcation, such as a door or a boundary line.
 The magic circle can also be bound by time.
 Physical and temporal limits aren’t enough on their own to conjure the magic circle’s power, though.
 It is the different set of shared behaviors and a shift in awareness by the participants that indicate the magic circle has been created successfully.

 How others describe it:

 “The arena, the card-table, the magic circle, the temple, the stage, the screen, the tennis court, the court of justice, etc., are all in form and function play-grounds, i.e. forbidden spots, isolated, hedged round, hallowed, within which special rules obtain.
 All are temporary worlds within the ordinary world, dedicated to the performance of an act apart.”